WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     Inertial and Wind-aligned axes.

-:num:`Figure #inertial-wind-fig` defines the transformation between the inertial and wind-aligned coordinate systems.
+:numref:`Figure %s <inertial-wind-fig>` defines the transformation between the inertial and wind-aligned coordinate systems.
 The two coordinate systems share a common origin, and a common z-direction.
 The wind angle :math:`\beta` is positive for rotation about the +z axis.
 The direction of wave loads are defined similarly to the wind loads, but there is no wave-aligned coordinate system.